-As a designer I have long recognised it is our responsibility to lead clients towards solutions that not only fulfils the brief but is sensitive to our home, planet Earth.
+As designers it is our responsibility to lead clients towards solutions that not only fulfils the brief but is sensitive to our home, planet Earth.

 Selecting natural, renewable materials is just surface level thinking.
-Whilst they certainly feel more honest and enduring with a sense of quality and purpose; natural materials don’t always directly equate to sustainable, vegan or responsible and it is important not to greenwash projects on this basis.
+Whilst they certainly feel more honest and enduring with a sense of quality, purpose and do have psychological benefits; natural materials don’t always directly equate to sustainable, vegan or responsible and it is important not to greenwash projects on this basis.

 When selecting any material and product there is always a balance to be struck between carbon, resources and pollutants used in extracting the material, the durability of the material and a cradle to cradle approach, alongside other ethical considerations.

-Whilst there are no entirely zero carbon, cruelty free, zero waste products there are certainly some clear preferences and I endeavour to achieve the best balanced for each project.
+Whilst there are no entirely zero carbon, cruelty free, zero waste products there are certainly some clear preferences and we need to achieve the best balanced for each project and client.

-To find out more about environmentally conscious options, and for some surprising Maven projects where this thinking has been implemented, get in touch; I'd love to hear from you.
+To find out more about environmentally conscious options, and for some surprising Maven projects where this thinking has been implemented, get in touch.

 (photo via @hiltonbankside)